Stormwater Management

 6. Pollution Prevention/Good Housekeeping procedures for Municipal Operations

 The New York State Department of Environmental Conservation (DEC) was charged by the EPA to issue permits to municipalities across the state that require compliance with the Federal regulations.
 The regulations require each MS4 to submit an annual report to the NYS DEC each year.
-The annual report captures compliance activities for the year and is kept on file in the office of the Town Clerk and also available online at the link below for public viewing.
+The annual report captures compliance activities for the year and is kept on file in the office of the Town Clerk and also available online the link below for public viewing during normal business hours.
+The Stormwater Management Plan (SWMP) is also available for public viewing during normal business hours at the Town Clerk Office (3333 Chili Avenue) or at the Department of Public Works Office (200 Beaver Road).

 The Town of Chili has been working in cooperation with the State of New York, County of Monroe and all nineteen towns and ten villages to develop procedures, policies and practices to improve water quality.
 Developers, contractors, engineers and municipalities are all required to follow the regulations during and after development.